locke-chappel/oss-python-web-switch/README.md

 HTTP GET to `/pins` with the following headers: `X-Pin: <pin number>`, `X-Time: <seconds since unix epoch>`, and `X-Hash: <sha-256>` gets the pin's current state.

+An optional header of `X-Key: <key index>` can be specified to select a specific shared secret.
+If not provided the first secret will be assumed.

 #### Valid Pin Numbers
 0-22 inclusive and `LED`